Video hosted by Apple at devstreaming-cdn.apple.com

 We do that every frame.
 Make the buffer, copy, throw the buffer away.
 No good.
 But rotation, like the rasterization thing we were talking about before, is a place where you might be able to control the situation you're trying to mask.
 So you might be able to use setShouldRasterize, like I showed you before, in order to say, "Hey, this thing that I'm masking, Nothing inside of it is going to change during the course of the animation, so at least don't throw that off-screen buffer away, please.

-So you actually don't mask anything.
-You create another view that has the background and has a hole in it, and then you draw that on top.
+If you can't guarantee that things inside of the masked hierarchy are not moving, then you might be able to take a screenshot of it, perhaps sans a view, and then move the screenshot around and move one of the views around on top of it.
+But the aforementioned hideous hack is actually this one.
+Maybe you can draw what's underneath the masked view hierarchy back on top of it.
+In this case, that would look like this.
+So you actually don't mask anything. you create another view that has the background and has a hole in it, and then you draw that on top.
 You probably can't get away with doing that in general because usually the background is going to change.
 But during a rotation animation, you might have enough control, you might be able to arrange things so that you can.
 That would be pretty cool.
 I have a piece of news for you.
-This particular kind of masking, which you get by calling setCornerRadius on caLayer, is now much, much faster on iOS 6.
+This particular kind of masking, which you get by calling setCornerRadius on caLayer, is now much, much faster on Iowa 6.

 It's still kind of slow.
 It has to be.
 I have more hideous hacks for you.
 Maybe you don't have to do all of the complex animations that you think you have to do.
 During a rotation, part of your interface is going off screen.
 The corner is going to be cut.
 Maybe the corner doesn't matter.
 I'd like to show you a demo.
-The fun part about this demo is is that I'm not actually going to write any code.
+The fun part about this demo is that I'm not actually going to write any code.
 So I'm going to make a new project that's just the default master detail application template.

 Build and run.
 No code changes.
 I'm going to show you what split views on our system do.
 It's kind of heinous.
 So I rotate.
 Split view looks good, right?
 I think it looks pretty good.
 Now watch over here as this navigation bar slides.
 Yes, that's right, slides into place and out of place.
-We were able to get away with doing that Because this region of the screen mostly goes off-screen during the rotation.
+We were able to get away with doing that because this region of the screen mostly goes off-screen during the rotation.
+So there's really no need to do anything more than take a snapshot of the 768 pixel high master view and move that around, which is extremely cheap, because at that point, Core Animation is just sliding a quad around the screen.

-So there's really no need to do anything more than take a snapshot of the 768 pixel high master view and move that around, which is extremely cheap because at that point core animation is just sliding a quad around the screen.
 It's not doing anything fancy at all.
 And you probably never noticed this.
 I encourage you to use such techniques within your own applications.
-I encourage you also to bother Jake Behrens with any questions you might have, because he is here to help you.
+I encourage you also to bother Jake Behrens with any questions you might have because he is here to help you.
 Furthermore, you should bother each other on the developer forums.

 And I'd like to review a few points that we've talked about today.
 First one, most importantly, let UIKit do things for you.
 Much of this is hard, and we've done much of it for you.
 So there's the rotating header view thing.
 There's the rotating footer view thing.
 Status bars rotate for you.
 The keyboard rotates for you.
 Let us do that.
 When you have to do your own rotations, Maybe you can tell the system that a certain part of your screen can be considered as a unit for the course of your rotation.
 That was the rasterization bit.